 Anger is a difficult emotion for many children and adults to understand and to manage.
 While anger is a normal emotional reaction to a perceived or real threat, it can get too big and out of control very quickly.
 And among other things, anger can leave us feeling overwhelmed, confused, tired, empty, and lonely.

 In a previous post, entitled Steps for Taming Your Child’s Anger, I outlined what anger is and the four steps to help your child gain control over his or her anger.
 Just to review in brief, the steps are: (1) Stop and Cool Down; (2) Think and Problem Solve; (3) Talk It Out; and (4) Feeling Good.
 For more detailed information, you may want to take a look again at that post.
+You may also want to check out this article about the anger thermometer.

 It is not always easy to know how to go about helping your child develop strategies to cope with difficult feelings, like anger.
 Sometimes the best way to start is to introduce a resource that can guide you and your child as well as can offer useful tools that can be readily put into practice.